cornacheteam2024/CornAche_Mobile/README.md

 ./gradlew build
 ```
 ##
-By using CornAche, keeping your maize plants healthy becomes easier and more efficient.
+By using Cornache, keeping your maize plants healthy becomes easier and more efficient.
 Protect your crops and increase your yield with the advanced technology at your fingertips!